Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: MODEL

 The time evolution of the entire covariance matrix, including both the detector and the field, is governed by the equation of unitary evolution

-Here, $S$ is a symplectic matrix: $S\Delta S^{T}=S^{T}\Delta S$ and $\hat{X}(t)=S(t)\hat{X}(0)$.
-In Hilbert space, the evolution of a state is dependent on the time evolution operator $\hat{U}$, $S$ plays the same role in the quantum phase space.
-A general time-dependent, quadratic, Heisenberg-picture Hamiltonian can be written as
+where $S$ is a symplectic matrix: $S\Delta S^{T}=S^{T}\Delta S$ and $\hat{X}(t)=S(t)\hat{X}(0)$.
+In Hilbert space, the evolution of a state depends on the time evolution operator $\hat{U}$, with $S$ playing the same role in the quantum phase space.
+A general time-dependent quadratic Heisenberg-picture Hamiltonian can be written as

-Here $F(t)$ is a Hermitian matrix of the c-numbers only determined by the explicit time-dependence of the Hamiltonian.
-For more details about deriving $F(t)$, please see Appendix~\ref{sec:Appendix:A}.
+where $F(t)$ is a Hermitian matrix of c-numbers determined only by the explicit time-dependence of the Hamiltonian; for more details about deriving $F(t)$, see Appendix~\ref{sec:Appendix:A}.
 The Heisenberg equation for the time evolution of the quadratures is given by